smallstep/certificates/README.md

     --root /path/to/root_ca.crt
 ```

-If you would like to generate certificates on demand from an automated configuration
-configuration management solution (no user input) you would split the above flow
+If you would like to generate certificates on demand from an automated configuration management solution (no user input) you would split the above flow
 into two commands.

 ```